How to Install Docker on Windows 10?

 Set-ExecutionPolicy Bypass -Scope Process -Force; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))

 Now make sure that Chocolatey is installed.
-Go ahead and close the Powershell and reopen it as Admin and check if Chocolatey is installed by typing the following in the terminal window:
+Go ahead and close the PowerShell and reopen it as Admin and check if Chocolatey is installed by typing Choco? in the terminal window:

 Next, run Chocolatey in your PowerShell with admin rights.

-After completing the above steps, everything is ready on Powershell, and you are good-to-go to install Docker on Windows 10 Pro or Windows Server 2019.
+After completing the above steps, everything is ready on Powershell, and you can install Docker on Windows 10 Pro or Windows Server 2019.

 While running the above command, it will ask for your permission to install the packages.
 To allow it, just type A and hit Enter.